Caravan and Camping Hub Australia

 Again, alot of variables are at play here.
 We recently did the Tele track, one of the most challenging 4×4 experiences that Australia has to offer.

 We took our trust D’max that was loaded to just shy of its GVM (2,950kg).
-On the corrugated roads leading up to the start of the Tele track we had the tires set to 25psi to ease the pain of the corrugated roads and make for a more comfortable trip.
+On the corrugated roads leading up to the start of the Tele track we had the tyres set to 25psi to ease the pain of the corrugated roads and make for a more comfortable trip.

 Conclusion